November 16 – December 24, 2018, 10am – 7pm, 7 days a week

 Rebecca Treat has an assortment of knitted/ embellished nests, with eggs or elf/babies, some hardwood nest-houses/altars, some cast hands,blank cards and framed photos

-Geoffrey Fisher’s cutting boards, serving spoons and other handcarfted wood items make great housewarming gifts
+Geoffrey Fisher’s cutting boards, serving spoons and other handcrafted wood items make great housewarming gifts

-Pandora Daughrty sculpts small and large scale fantasy and sea creatures.
+Pandora Daugherty sculpts small and large scale fantasy and sea creatures.

-Glitt3r Lyfe creates different magical things to help enhance the joys of day to day life.
+Glitt3r Lyfe offers magical things to help enhance the joys of day to day life.
 This includes lovely and peculiar jewelry, glittery cosmetics, and hilarious shrimp art.

 Todd Warger is a northwest historian and filmmaker.
 His film credits include the documentaries Shipyard and The Mountain Runners.
 He is the recipient of the 2008 Washington State Historical Society’s David Douglas Award.

-Katherine Potzler’s mutlipurpose and fashionable handmade journals make perfect gifts.
+Katherine Potzler’s multipurpose and fashionable handmade journals make perfect gifts.